KyleHollands/Data-Analytics-Cyclistic-Case-Study/README.md

 A summary of your analysis

+Preliminary analysis indicates that casual riders tend to, on average, have longer ride times than members.
+Furthermore, casual riders appears to use the service more on weekends, likely for leisure activities and communites, while members use it more consistently (and more often) during the week.
+This likely indicates that members are using the service for work more often than casual riders are.

 -------------------------------------------------------------------------------

 With the objective clear, the next step is to analyze the data set.
 This will